 What is heroin?

-- Heroin can come as a white or brownish powder (sometimes grainy) or as a dark brown substance (sometimes sticky) known as tar or black tar.
+- Heroin can come in a white or brownish powder or as a dark brown and sometimes sticky substance (“tar”).

 What are the effects?